Did you know that

 Milestone is the most flexible and mild herbicide available.
 It does little-to-no damage to grasses, or other key members of the native plant community, allowing restoration of native habitats to their full potential.
 After application, the area sprayed is completely safe once the area has dried.
 Should you have any questions or concerns about this product, please see the MSDS sheet attached below or contact Public Works at 780.827.3611.

 How will I know when they are spraying?

 Before the program initiates, a Public Notice will be issued via Newspaper, social media and the website.
 Signs will be placed along the areas being sprayed.

-What if I have prohibited noxious weeds on my
+What if I have noxious weeds on my

-After the weeds are bagged, contact Public Works to collect and dispose of the invasive plants safely.
+After the weeds are bagged, you're welcome to contact Public Works to collect and dispose of the invasive plants safely.